google/transit/gtfs/spec/en/reference.md

 |  [feed_info.txt](#feed_infotxt)  | Optional | Dataset metadata, including publisher, version, and expiration information. |
 |  [attributions.txt](#attributionstxt)  | Optional | Dataset attributions. |

-## File Requirements
+## File Conventions

-The following requirements apply to the format and contents of the dataset files:
+The following conventions apply to the format and contents of the dataset files:

 * All files must be saved as comma-delimited text.
 * The first line of each file must contain field names.
 Each subsection of the [Field Definitions](#field-definitions) section corresponds to one of the files in a GTFS dataset and lists the field names that may be used in that file.
 * All field names are case-sensitive.
-* Field values may not contain tabs, carriage returns or new lines.
+* Field values should not contain tabs, carriage returns or new lines.
 * Field values that contain quotation marks or commas must be enclosed within quotation marks.
 In addition, each quotation mark in the field value must be preceded with a quotation mark.
 This is consistent with the manner in which Microsoft Excel outputs comma-delimited (CSV) files.
 For more information on the CSV file format, see [http://tools.ietf.org/html/rfc4180](http://tools.ietf.org/html/rfc4180).
 The following example demonstrates how a field value would appear in a comma-delimited file:
   * **Original field value:** `Contains "quotes", commas and text`
   * **Field value in CSV file:** `"Contains ""quotes"", commas and text"`
 * Field values must not contain HTML tags, comments or escape sequences.
-* Remove any extra spaces between fields or field names.
+* Extra spaces between fields or field names should be removed.
 Many parsers consider the spaces to be part of the value, which may cause errors.
 * Each line must end with a CRLF or LF linebreak character.
 * Files should be encoded in UTF-8 to support all Unicode characters.
 Files that include the Unicode byte-order mark (BOM) character are acceptable.
 See [http://unicode.org/faq/utf_bom.html#BOM](http://unicode.org/faq/utf_bom.html#BOM) for more information on the BOM character and UTF-8.
 * All dataset files must be zipped together.